Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups: Formal groups with monoid actions

-Now let me explain why the notion $M$-formal groups is germane to our story.
-Let us take for our monoid $M$ to be $M=\okm$ the multiplicative monoid of non-zero elements of the ring of integers of a $p$-adic field $K$.
-One of Mochizuki's Reconstruction Machines produces from the topological group $G_K$, the multiplicative monoid $\okm$.
+Now let me explain why the notion $M$-formal groups is germane to Mochizuki's ideas in \topics, \iut.
+Let us take our monoid $M$ to be $M=\okm$ the multiplicative monoid of non-zero elements of the ring of integers of a $p$-adic field $K$.
+Let $K_1$ and $K_2$ be two anabelomorphic $p$-adic fields i.e. $K_1$ and $K_2$ have topologically isomorphic absolute Galois groups.
+Then by \cite[Theorem 2.4.3]{joshi-anabelomorphy}, the multiplicative monoids $\O_{K_1}^*\isom \O_{K_2}^*$ i.e. the multiplicative monoid $\O_K^*$ is an amphoric algebraic structure associated to a $p$-adic field.

 Let us record the following which will be used in the sequel: